-In conservative countries, leaking of private pictures of victims could lead to suicidal situations.
+In conservative countries, the leak of private pictures of victims could lead to suicidal situations.
 This is the most terrible thing that can be done to your phone at the hands of so-called repair shops.

-So what precautions you must take before surrendering your phone to repair shop?
+What precautions must you take before surrendering your phone to a repair shop?

-The fact that local phone repair shops are cheaper than what the authorized service center will charge, most people prefer their neighborhood repair shop.
+Due to the fact that local phone repair shops are cheaper than authorized service centers, most people prefer their neighborhood repair shop.

-It is always recommended to choose authorized service centers, for all kinds of service and repair if in case your phone contains sensitive information.
+It is always recommended to choose authorized service centers for all kinds of service and repair if your phone contains sensitive information.
 It won’t outright prevent data theft, but at least authorized service center’s employees have strict rules to follow.

-Some service centers or local repair shops will ask you to remove or provide them with the passcode or lockscreen password even if the task is just to fix the broken screen or battery/mic replacement.
+Some service centers or local repair shops will ask you to remove or provide them with the passcode or lockscreen password, even if the task is just to fix the broken screen or replace the battery or mic.

-While you can always refute their requests at first, If they insist on getting your passcode removed then head back home, Connect your device to your computer and take a complete backup of it (encrypted backup using iTunes in case of iPhone) and then secure erase or factory reset your phone.
-Once you do this, you can surrender your phone and when its back you can perform a restore.
+While you can always refute their requests at first, if they insist on getting your passcode removed, then head back home.
+Connect your device to your computer, take a complete backup of it (an encrypted backup using iTunes in the case of an iPhone) and then secure erase or factory reset your phone.
+Once you do this, you can surrender your phone, and when it’s back, you can perform a restore.

-Finally, let’s suppose you spilled coffee on your phone and now it’s completely dead.
-You do have a backup of the sensitive media however you do not want repair shop employees to access your media by providing them your passcode?
+Finally, let’s suppose you spilled coffee on your phone, and now it’s completely dead.
+You do have a backup of the sensitive media; however, you do not want repair shop employees to access your media by providing them with your passcode.

 What do you do?

-In such a terrible situation, If the repair guy insists on getting your passcode, find a different service center where you can request them to first inspect your phone for the faulty parts and once the phone is revived back to life, ask them to give you a call.
-Later you can visit the repair shop, enter your passcode and the repair guy to proceed with the diagnosis
+In such a terrible situation, if the repair guy insists on getting your passcode, find a different service center where you can request them to first inspect your phone for the faulty parts, and once the phone is revived, ask them to give you a call.
+Later, you can visit the repair shop, enter your passcode, and ask the repair guy to proceed with the diagnosis

-Can phone repair shops steal your data without password?
+Can phone repair shops steal your data without a password?